 Spatial decision support systems (SDSS) may provide a useful mechanism to combine distribution models from multiple seasons of the full annual cycle during the decision-making process.
 SDSS utilize user-friendly, interactive toolsets to guide users through making a set of spatial prioritization decisions.
 SDSS frequently come as extensions of existing geographic information systems such as ArcMap (McConnell and Burger, 2011), but the learning curve and costs associated with professional geographic information systems can often be an impediment to reaching the intended user base (Harper, 2006).
-The widespread adoption of interactive online mapping tools, such as leaflet and ArcGIS Online (Agafonkin, 2022; ESRI, 2023), has greatly expanded custom built SDSS that are accessible via a web browser and can be easily used by decision makers with little additional training (Sugumaran and Sugumaran, 2007).
+The widespread adoption of interactive online mapping tools, such as leaflet and ArcGIS Online (Agafonkin, 2022; ESRI, 2023), has greatly expanded the capacity to custom build SDSS that are accessible via a web browser and can be easily used by decision makers with little additional training (Sugumaran and Sugumaran, 2007).

 SDSS provide an interface which allows users to interact with multiple spatial data layers, such as species distribution models.
 In circumstances where species distribution models have low cross-seasonal transferability, SDSS can also be used to compensate by incorporating multiple season-specific species distribution models into the decision-making process.
-An SDSS approach might allow species distribution models from different seasons to be combined into a single predictive layer using user-specified weights.
+An SDSS approach could allow species distribution models from different seasons to be combined into a single predictive layer using user-specified weights.
 For example, a user might want to primarily conserve breeding habitat for a species and conserve migratory habitat as a secondary objective.
 Using an SDSS, the user could weight a breeding season species distribution model to 70% and a migratory season species distribution model to 30% and output a single predictive habitat layer that prioritized management areas according to the user’s seasonal management objectives.

-Here we demonstrate a SDSS framework for users to spatially prioritize habitat management while accommodating the cross-seasonal transferability necessary to capture multiple seasons of a migratory bird’s full annual cycle.
+We demonstrate a SDSS framework to spatially-prioritize habitat management while accommodating the cross-seasonal transferability necessary to capture multiple seasons of a migratory bird’s full annual cycle.
 Our case study is focused on American woodcock (Scolopax minor; hereinafter woodcock) in the state of Pennsylvania, USA.
-Woodcock are short distance migrants with extensive overlap among migratory, breeding, and wintering ranges (Myatt and Krementz, 2007; Fig. 1), and fundamentally different habitat requirements among seasons (Allen et al., 2020).
-Pennsylvania provides breeding habitat for an estimated 2.3% of the global woodcock population (52,400 birds), but it potentially provides migratory stopover habitat for a much larger proportion of woodcock that breed throughout the northeastern United States and eastern Canada (30.5%, 684,500 birds; Kelley et al., 2008).
-Therefore, managing for woodcock habitat in both the breeding and migratory seasons have been identified as priorities by the Pennsylvania Game Commission, and our goal was to develop a SSDS tool to aid managers considering trade-offs between those priorities.
-We used a multi-season habitat modeling framework to predict the distribution of migratory and breeding habitats, which we combine in a SSDS for habitat prioritization.
-By identifying areas that might meet joint objectives to conserve habitat during multiple seasons, users could improve full annual cycle conservation and more efficiently allocate management resources.
+Woodcock are short distance migrants with considerable overlap among migratory, breeding, and wintering ranges (Myatt and Krementz, 2007; Fig. 1), but fundamentally different habitat requirements among seasons (Allen et al., 2020).
+Pennsylvania provides breeding habitat for an estimated 2.3% of the global woodcock population (52,400 birds), and stopover habitat for nearly 1/3 of woodcock migrating throughout the northeastern United States and eastern Canada (30.5%, 684,500 birds; Kelley et al., 2008).
+Managing woodcock habitat for both breeding and migratory seasons have been identified as priorities by the Pennsylvania Game Commission, and our goal was to develop a SSDS tool to aid managers considering trade-offs between those two priorities.
+We used a multi-season modeling framework to predict the distribution of migratory and breeding habitats, which we combine in a SSDS to facilitate habitat prioritization.
+By identifying areas that might meet joint objectives to conserve habitat during multiple seasons, users could improve full annual cycle conservation and more efficiently allocate management resources